OwenCochell/mctools/docs/source/format.rst

 This output is somewhat difficult to read.
 It would be easier if the formatting chars were replaced with ASCII color codes so we can see the response in color.
-It would also be easier if the characters were removed. mctools provides methods that can handel these formatting characters, so text can be made more human-readable.
+It would also be easier if the characters were removed. mctools provides methods that can handle these formatting characters, so text can be made more human-readable.

 Note on color support